rafaelrc7/wayland-pipewire-idle-inhibit/README.md

 Another option is to setup a systemd user service.
-See [wayland-pipewire-idle-inhibit.service](wayland-pipewire-idle-inhibit.service) for an example.
+See [wayland-pipewire-idle-inhibit.service](wayland-pipewire-idle-inhibit.service) for a model.
+You may customise it by, for example, adding CLI args to `ExecStart` or changing the `WantedBy` target to, for instance, `sway-session.target`.

 - Copy the example service file to `~/.config/systemd/user/` and edit it to your liking
 - Run `systemctl --user daemon-reload`
 - Run `systemctl --user enable wayland-pipewire-idle-inhibit.service --now`